 480.637 - Using Social and Digital Media

-In this class students learn about 12 useful social media tools, including blogging, Twitter, social networking, podcasting, online video and Digg.
-More importantly, students apply what they learn by developing a social media plan for a company or organization that they choose.
-They will be the students Client.
-Each week, students learn how to use a different social media tool to engage in conversations that help to tell their clients story.
-Students also learn the theories behind why social and digital media is fundamentally changing the way that customers, advocates and engaged consumers are interacting with brands.
-By the end of semester, students will be able to not just answer, but inspire, the inevitable questions being raised in every organization today: Why should we care about social media?
-How is it changing the way individuals and organizations communicate?
-Where should we begin?
+In this class students learn about multiple social and digital media tools, such as blogging, Twitter, Facebook, and Instagram, along with platforms to manage social media content and understand social media analytics.
+Students apply what they learn by developing a social media campaign for a company or organization that they choose.
+Each week, students learn how to use social media tools to effectively tell an organization’s story.
+Students also learn the theories behind why social and digital media shape the ways that customers, advocates, audiences and consumers are interacting with influencers and organizations.
+By the end of the semester, students will be able to not just answer, but inspire, the inevitable questions: Why should we care about social media?
+How can we put social and digital media to work for our personal and organizational brands?

 480.638 - Utilizing Images: Media Literacy In Practice